Scientific Name(s): Scoparia dulcis L.

 The acetylated flavone glycosides from S. dulcis have NGF-potentiating activity, which may be useful in treating neurological disorders.

-None suggested because of the lack of clinical data on which to base a recommendation.
+Clinical trials are lacking upon which to provide guidance.
 Commercially, S. dulcis is often sold in combination with other herbs.
 It is available in tablet, capsule, and powder doseforms.

 The plant species is associated with sympathomimetic effects.